 The State guarantee provided under CGS is subject to the 'European Commission Temporary Framework for State Aid Measures, to Support the Economy in the current COVID-19 Outbreak'.
-The Temporary Aid Framework provides that this scheme is available until 31st December 2020 or until it is fully subscribed, whichever comes first.
-The date could potentially be extended under the Temporary Framework and the Government legislation allows for the possibility to do likewise.
+When the CGS was launched initially, it was to be available until 31st December 2020 or until it was fully subscribed, whichever came first.
+This date was extended by the Government in December 2020 so that credit could be granted under the CGS up until 30th June 2021.
+On 26th March 2021, the Government announced that the Credit Guarantee Scheme will be extended again and will remain open for applications under the end of 2021.